-Lisa Navarro-Gonzales is Vice President of Santana Group and Forma Automotive, the first Hispanic woman-owned direct Tier I supplier to Toyota.
+Lisa Navarro-Gonzales is Vice President of Santana Group and Forma, the first Hispanic woman-owned direct Tier I supplier to Toyota.

 Influenced by her trailblazing mother, Rosa Santana, Navarro-Gonzales began her career at the El Paso, Texas branch of a global staffing company in 1999.
 Within a year, the company relocated her to San Antonio where she excelled at connecting the right people with the right jobs.